 Court-provided reports show that red light camera

-revenue flowing from the San Mateo County Court to the
+ticket revenue flowing from the San Mateo County Court

 These graphs track violations recorded, not tickets issued.

 Where there is a large number of long Late Time violations in a curb lane, it is believed to indicate heavy ticketing on right turns.